datalad-handbook/book/docs/usecases/HCP_dataset.rst

         datalad-id = d3fa72e4-2c2b-11ea-948f-0025904abcb0
     [...]

-For each subdataset (named after subject IDs), there is one entry.
+For each subdataset (named after subject IDs), there is one entry (note that individual ``url``\s of the subdatasets are pointless and not needed: As will be demonstrated shortly, DataLad resolves each subdataset ID from the common store automatically).
 Thus, this superdatasets combines all individual datasets to the original HCP dataset structure.
 This (and only this) superdataset is published to a public :term:`GitHub` repository that anyone can :command:`datalad clone` [#f4]_.